 Independent Study Program: The ability to offer instruction in less commonly taught languages reflects the District’s commitment to prepare our students to enter the global community.
 Depending upon teacher availability, high school students are able to participate in our after school in:

 American Sign Language, Arabic, Chinese (Mandarin), German, Hebrew, Japanese, and Russian.

 **Please note the following important dates regarding Independent Study registration for the 2015-2016 school year.

 High School World Language Teachers will distribute registration forms to students the first week of school.
 Forms will also be available in the Guidance office at both High School East and High School West.

-Registration forms are to be handed in to the guidance office no later than Monday, September 22nd and must be signed by a parent or guadian.
-Dependent upon teacher availability, enrollment & Board approval, courses will begin the first week of October!
+Registration forms are to be handed in to the guidance office no later than Tuesday, September 22nd and must be signed by a parent or guardian.
+Dependent upon teacher availability, enrollment & Board approval, courses will begin the last week of October!